VLTSankalpa/car-price-pred-aws-mlops/README.md

 │   ├── scaler.pkl                  # Scaler object for numerical data normalization
 │   └── train.csv                   # Training dataset
 └── notebooks
-    └── development-notebook.ipynb  # Jupyter notebook containing EDA, data visualization, data preprocessing, and model development
+    └── development-notebook.ipynb  # Jupyter notebooks on Model Preparation for Deployment including EDA, data visualization, data preprocessing, and model code refinements

 ```

 ### **Directories and Files**

-- **`/data`**: Contains raw and preprocessed datasets used in model training.
-- **`/images`**: Includes images used within the README documentation to explain concepts or results.
-- **`/lambda-ct-pipeline`**: Holds the AWS Lambda function for continuous training of the machine learning model.
+- **`/notebooks`**: Jupyter notebooks on Model Preparation for Deployment including EDA, data visualization, data preprocessing, and model code refinements.
+- **`/model`**: Contains all trained machine learning models and their corresponding encoders, along with the training dataset.
+    - **`finalized_linear_model.pkl`**: The serialized final linear regression model ready for predictions.
+    - **`label_encoder.pkl`**, **`onehot_encoder.pkl`**, **`scaler.pkl`**: Serialization of preprocessing encoders.
+    - **`model.py`**: Initial model training python code provided.
 - **`/lambda-model-endpoint`**:
    - **`Dockerfile`**: Defines the Docker container used to deploy the Lambda function.
    - **`test.py`**: Unit test for the model endpoint Lambda function.
    - **`model_endpoint_lambda_function.py`**: Implements the Lambda function to serve the model predictions.
-- **`/model`**: Contains all machine learning models and their corresponding encoders, along with the training dataset.
-   - **`finalized_linear_model.pkl`**: The serialized final linear regression model ready for predictions.
-   - **`label_encoder.pkl`**, **`onehot_encoder.pkl`**, **`scaler.pkl`**: Serialization of preprocessing encoders.
-   - **`model.py`**: Initial model training python code provided by the instructor.
-- **`/notebooks`**: Jupyter notebook that documents the exploratory data analysis (EDA), data visualization, data preprocessing, model development with refinements.
+- **`/lambda-ct-pipeline`**: Holds the AWS Lambda function for continuous training of the machine learning model.
+- **`/data`**: Contains raw and preprocessed datasets used in model training.
+- **`/images`**: Includes images used within the README documentation to explain concepts or results.

 ## Local Development Setup

 For this assignment, I set up the local development environment on a Mac M1 Pro using Miniconda.
-I followed these specific steps to ensure that all necessary Python packages and Jupyter functionalities were available:
+I carefully followed specific steps to ensure seamless reproducibility and maintainability.
+This approach guaranteed that all necessary Python packages and Jupyter functionalities were readily available:

 1. **Create a Conda Environment**: